AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

 ## Choosing your upload method

 There are two ways to upload a file using the Frame.io API: `Create File (local upload)` and `Create File (remote upload)`.
-The local endpoint would be used when the media is locally accessible to your application, similar to dragging a file from your desktop; the remote upload option would be used when the media is accessed over the network, such as through an intergration with another service.
+The local endpoint would be used when the media is locally accessible to your application, similar to dragging a file from your desktop; the remote upload option would be used when the media is accessed over the network, such as through an integration with another service.
 In this guide we'll start with the simpler case of completing a remote upload.

 ## Remote Upload